carlganz/rintrojs/cran-comments.md

 ## Changes

-- Fixed issue with use of shiny::singleton
+- Experimening with using `potools` package to provide translated error messages and warnings.